 Yes they may participate as long as you were not notified to isolate and your child had no direct contact and is not experiencing any symptoms.
-If you received notification to self isolate please notify the production and site manager for next steps.
+If you received notification to self-isolate, please notify the Registrar and Site Manager for next steps.

 Will I be notified if someone at Performing Arts Academy tests positive for Covid?

 In the event someone at PAA tests positive for COVID19, we will consult Tri-County Health and PAA’s contracted Health Care Professional (nurse) from Children’s Hospital, and alert St. Luke’s UMC.
 We will follow the advice of Tri-County Health on who needs to be notified.
 A student or family member’s personal information and name will never be shared.
 We will respect confidentiality and HIPPA laws.